24-year-old turns Tata Nano into a helicopter

 Mithilesh, a pipe fitter hailing from Simari village in Baniyapur, has modified his Tata Nano car by incorporating basic design features of a helicopter

-Bihar: A 24-year-old has turned his car into a helicopter look-a-like car in Chhapra.
-The genius behind the hack is identified as Mithilesh Prasad, a pipe fitter hailing from Simari village in Baniyapur, has modified his Tata Nano car by incorporating basic design features of a helicopter.
-Even though the car cannot fly, it has design features of a conventional helicopter-like tail boom, main rotor and tail rotor.
+Chhapra: Even though he could not fulfil his dream of designing and flying a helicopter, 24-year-old Mithilesh Prasad has made his car look like one.
+The helicopter look-a-like car is now becoming a centre of attraction in Chhapra.
+Mithilesh, a pipe fitter hailing from Simari village in Baniyapur, has modified his Tata Nano car by incorporating basic design features of a helicopter.
+Even though the car cannot fly, it has design features of a conventional helicopter-like main rotor, tail boom and tail rotor.
 The rotors and side panels are also fitted with colourful LED lights.

-Bihar: A resident of Chhapra village, Mithilesh Prasad has given his Nano car the look of a helicopter, says,'I always wanted to make a helicopter, now I can't do that because my background is not strong and that's why I have given my car this look.' pic.twitter.com/uRVG8haVAK— ANI (@ANI) August 11, 2019
+It took almost seven months for Mithilesh and his brother to complete the design and in addition, an investment of seven lakh rupees went into the project.

+A 12th class pass out, the youngster always dreamt of making helicopters and feels content to drive his "helicopter car" on the road even if he cannot fly one.

 Catch up on all the latest Crime, National, International and Hatke news here.
 Also download the new mid-day Android and iOS apps to get latest updates